 - Heat 1 tbsp oil in a pan on a low heat.
 Add mustard, when they begin to crackle.
 Next add curry leaves and fry until crisp.

 - Add ginger garlic and green chili paste.
 Fry on a low heat until it turns fragrant.

 - Next put in hing, salt, turmeric and red chili powder.
 Mix well and add potatoes and coriander leaves.
 Turn off the stove and mix everything well.

-- Heat oil for deep frying.
+- Heat oil for deep frying in a kadai.

 - Add besan and rice flour or corn flour to a mixing bowl.
+Next add salt, hing, turmeric and red chilli powder (optional).
+Mix everything well.

-- Next add salt, hing, turmeric and red chilli powder (optional).
-Mix everything well adding water as needed and make neither too thick nor too thin batter.
-Check salt and spice.
+- Pour 4 tablespoons water and begin to mix to make a thick lump-free batter, adding more water as required.
+Add more water as needed and make neither too thick nor too thin batter.
+Adjust salt and spice.

 - When the oil is hot enough, add a tiny pinch of soda to the batter.
 Mix well.
 This is optional.

 - Check if the oil is hot enough by dropping a small amount of batter in oil.
 The batter should sizzle and rise to the surface, without turning brown.

 - Dip each ball in the batter, coat the potato balls with batter and drop in oil.
 You can use your fingers or a tbsp to do this.
 You can drop 3 to 5 balls in each batch depending on the size of your kadai.
 (Check video to see how I do)

 - Do not disturb them for 2 minutes, until they firm up.
 Later gently stir and fry until golden.
 Remove them to a cooling rack or a colander.